github/opensource.guide/_articles/starting-a-project.md

 ### What does "open source" mean?

-When a project is open source, that means **anybody is free to view, use, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses).
+When a project is open source, that means **anybody is free to use, study, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses).

 Open source is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
 Also because it gives users a potential to control their own computing, relative to closed source.
 For example, a business using open source software has the option to hire someone to make custom improvements to the software, rather than relying exclusively on a closed source vendor's product decisions.